 Core Plug-in Overview

 A plug-in is functionality, defined by an interface, that can be customized.
-After the plug-in is installed, a third party can override the plug-in’s default logic with logic that suits its specific needs.
+After the plug-in is installed, a third party can override its default logic with logic that suits their specific needs.
 The third party does this by defining alternate implementations of the interface

 Important:

 The object-oriented interface is central to the plug-in model.
 To be more exact, a plug-in is an interface.
-Plug-ins do not act as APIs.
-In other words, a plug-in does not expose a class’s functions or objects.
-It merely allows a third party to override the logic defined within its default implementation.
+Plug-ins aren't APIs.
+They don't expose a class’s functions or objects.
+They merely let a third party override the logic defined in the default implementation.

-NetSuite develops core plug-ins and releases them, typically as part of a major release, to partners or customers.
-A core plug-in’s interface defines functions that are executed within the core NetSuite code.
+NetSuite develops core plug-ins and usually releases them to partners and customers part of a major release.
+A core plug-in’s interface defines functions that run in the core NetSuite code.

 Note:

-Functions defined in a core plug-in’s interface are only ever called within the core NetSuite code by core NetSuite developers.
+Only core NetSuite developers and call functions defined in a core plug-in’s interface, and only within the core NetSuite code.

 NetSuite releases each core plug-in with a default implementation.
-Note that the logic defined in the default implementation may or may not be available to end users.
+The logic in the default implementation may or may not be available to end users.
 If applicable, NetSuite may also release a core plug-in with one or more alternate implementations.

-After a plug-in is installed within an account, the solution implementor can define one or more alternate implementations.
-These alternate implementations allow the solution implementor to customize the core plug-in’s logic to suit specific needs.
-To accommodate this process, NetSuite provides an interface definition that describes the name, parameters, and return type of each function defined in the core plug-in’s interface.
+After a plug-in is installed in an account, the solution implementer can define one or more alternate implementations.
+These let the solution implementer customize the core plug-in’s logic to suit specific needs.
+To help with this, NetSuite provides an interface definition that describes the name, parameters, and return type of each function in the core plug-in’s interface.

 Note:

-When a plug-in’s implementations are ready to be utilized, the end-user’s NetSuite administrator activates the implementation or implementations available to each account.
-Whether a plug-in can use a single or multiple implementations at one time is dependent upon the design of the plug-in.
-When an implementation is active, function calls made within the core NetSuite code execute that implementation’s logic.
+When a plug-in’s implementations are ready, the NetSuite administrator activates the implementations available for each account.
+Whether you can one or multiple plug-in implementations at one time depends on how the plug-in is set up.
+When an implementation is active, function calls made in the core NetSuite code run that implementation’s logic.

 Related Topics